Transparent dark purple Travel Guide by Insurte logo

 Millions of travelers head to Croatia each year.
 In fact, in 2024 alone, 17.3 million foreign travelers visited.

-42,165 of those travelers applied for Schengen visas for Croatia.
+42,165 of those travelers applied for Schengen visas to travel to Croatia.

-Whether you're planning a trip there for tourism, business, or something else, the visa process can seem a bit daunting.
-Especially if it's your first time going through it.
+Whether you're planning a trip to explore the country, for business, or something else, the visa process can seem a bit daunting at first.
+Especially when it's your first time going through it.

 We get it.
-That's why we created this guide, to help you get familiar with Schengen visas - especially for Croatia.
+That's why we created this guide, to help you get familiar with the process: who might need to apply, the requirements, and how to get started.

 Whether or not you need a visa to go to Croatia depends on a few different things.